dan2105/FFAnalysis/docs/Tutorial.md

 ```
 </div>

-Once this is done one can create pT-sorted containers using `DefineHelpers::sortedPassedVector`, for jets this would look like:
+Once this is done, one can create pT-sorted containers using `DefineHelpers::sortedPassedVector`.
+For jets this would look like:

 <div style="background-color:rgb(227, 253, 237); padding: 15px; border-radius: 6px; margin-bottom: 15px; border-left: 4px solid rgb(8, 191, 41);">
 <strong style="color:rgb(1, 142, 32);"></strong>